-- Each I/O module in a group must be assigned a unique address.
+- 1. Each I/O module in a group must be assigned a unique address.
 See the Communicator EXT User Manual for details on configuring and programming the I/O Modules. - 2.
 Determine how many power sources (such as the PSIO) are needed for the number of modules in use.
 See Sections 5.3.9 for details. - 3.
-Starting with the left module and using a slotted screw driver, fasten the first I/O Module to the left Mounting Bracket.
-The left Mounting Bracket is the one with the PEM.
-Fasten the internal screw tightly into the left Mounting Bracket. - 4.
-Next, slide the female RS485 port into the male RS485 side port to connect the next I/O module to the left module.
-Fasten together enough to grab but do not tighten. - 5.
-One by one combine the modules together. - 6.
+I/O modules can be mounted using either of two methods.
+The first method is using the mounting brackets provided, to attach directly to a panel.
+The second method is to attach the Din Rail clips to the mounting brackets to connect the I/O modules to a DIN rail mounting system. - 4.
+Starting with the left module and using a slotted screwdriver, fasten the first I/O module to the left mounting bracket of the MBIO mounting brackets kit.
+The left mounting bracket is the one with the PEM.
+Fasten the internal screw tightly into the left mounting bracket. - 5.
+Slide the female RS485 port into the male RS485 side port to connect the next I/O module to the left module.
+Fasten together enough to grab but do not tighten, yet. - 6.
+Combine the modules together, one by one. - 7.
 Attach the PSIO (power supply) to the right of the group of I/O Modules it is supplying with power.

 NOTE: The PB1 can also be used as a Low Voltage Power Supply.
 It must be mounted separately.
+The PB1 should be ordered with a 12V output for this application.

-- 7. Once you have combined all the I/O modules and power supplies together for the group, fasten tightly.
-This final tightening will lock the whole group together as a unit. - 8.
-Attach the right Mounting Bracket to the right side of the group using the small Phillips head screws provided. - 9.
-Mount the group of modules on a secure, flat surface.
-This procedure will insure that all modules stay connected securely.
+- 8. Once you have combined all the I/O modules and power supplies together for the group, fasten tightly.
+This final tightening will lock the whole group together as a unit. - 9.
+Attach the right Mounting Bracket to the right side of the group using the small Phillips head screws provided.